Evert-R/findme-eat/README.md

 As it will require a different and more expensive approach: a place detail search for every found restaurant, this will be handled in the next version (octobre 2020).
 For now a failsafe is implemented: if the key doesn't exist it will simply not show the open or closed sign.
 You can allways search for restaurants that are open now via the settings.

 ### Found & fixed issues
+- While letting other people try the page on their mobile phone I found out that people were clkicking the map and resultslist before it was completely loaded
+    - I implemented a pre-loader animation so users can see that the page is busy loading

 - While getting directions with my location turned off I got the same error message as if I was trying to do a geographical search
     - I made the error handling source dependent